Skip to content

 State

-All state in Reactter are classes that inherit RtState , which encapsulates the data and behavior of a particular state, and provides a way to notify observers when the state changes.
+All states in Reactter are classes that inherit RtState , which encapsulates the data and behavior of a particular state, and provides a way to notify observers when the state changes.

 State methods

-RtState class provides some methods for managing states, which are:
+RtState class provides some methods for managing states.
+Let’s know about them:

 • bind : Establishes a connection between the state and a specific instance.
 This connection allows the instance to reactively update based on changes to the state.
 By binding the state, the instance becomes aware of changes to the state and can appropriately reflect those changes in its behavior.